miloszmisiek/ci_p1_ecocity/README.md

 ### Fonts
 Two styles of fonts are used for the project: 'Teko' for headings and 'Montserrat' for body text elements.
 All fonts are backed-up with sans-serif.
 ### Colour
-The pirmary colour of the website is a shade of blue with white background.
+The primary colour of the website is a shade of blue with white background.
 Most images were selected to contrast with the chosen scheme.
 Blue is the dominant colour of planet Earth, and the website was created to get users attention on earth's climate change problem.
 - **Body Text**

 ![Body Text Colour](/assets/images/readme/body-text-colour.png)

-- **Waste Classes Seection**
+- **Waste Classes Section**

 ![Waste Classes Colours](/assets/images/readme/waste-classes-colours.png)